Sunny Ang: Verdict

 Near the end of the trial on 19 May 1965, Justice Buttrose summed up the case for the jury to consider.
-He made out a total of 16 crucial points of circumstantial evidence that would prove Sunny Ang guilty of murder.
+He stated a total of 16 crucial points of circumstantial evidence that would prove Ang guilty of murder.
 Two hours later, the jury unanimously found Ang guilty of murder, and recommended the mandatory death sentence.
 Justice Buttrose excoriated Ang in court for the crime:

 You have killed this young girl Jenny, whose only fault apparently was that she had the misfortune to fall in love with you, and to give you everything she possessed: her all.
 You killed her for personal gain.
 It is a crime cunningly contrived to give the appearance of an accident, and it was carried out with consummate coolness and nerve.
 At long last, the time has come for you to pay the penalty for your dreadful deed.

 Shortly after, Ang was sentenced to death by hanging.
-While he remained emotionless, his law student sister, Juliet Ang, broke down and wept.
+While he remained emotionless, his sister, Juliet Ang, a law student, broke down and wept.
 He was sent to death row at Changi Prison.

 Three months after Ang's conviction, Singapore became independent from Malaysia on 9 August 1965.
-The trial of Ang was one of the last jury trials in Singapore, as the nation fully abolished the jury system in January 1970, allowing only bench trials in all criminal and civil cases.
+Ang's trial was one of the last jury trials in Singapore, as the nation fully abolished the jury system in January 1970, allowing only bench trials in all criminal and civil cases.